valiton/aws-param-replace/README.md

 # AWS PARAM REPLACE

-This is a simple tool to replace this patter `${ssm:/my/path/to/param}` with the value of `/my/path/to/param` in the AWS Parameter store.
+This is a simple tool inject AWS SSM Parameters into text.
+If text contains pattern like this `${ssm:/my/path/to/param}`, it will be replaced with the values of the parameter `/my/path/to/param`.

 This can for example be used in a Deployment script when we want to fetch and inject variables from the Parameter Store into an ECS Task definition.